 Former Nintendo president Satoru Iwata previously mentioned that their future platform(s) would be able to "absorb the Wii U architecture adequately" while clarifying that they would not use the exact same architecture again.
 Iwata also stated that they were not aiming to create a console/handheld hybrid device but that there might be an increase in form factors for their hardware devices and that they would be "like brothers in a family of systems."

-This will be the first Nintendo hardware developed with their formerly separate handheld and console hardware development teams integrated into one single team.
+This is the first Nintendo hardware developed with their formerly separate handheld and console hardware development teams integrated into one single team.